DoDAO-io/dodao-rust-course/generated/summaries/control_flow.md

 ```

  **Recoverable Errors with Result**
+- Most errors aren’t serious enough to require the program to stop entirely.
+Sometimes, when a function fails, it’s for a reason that you can easily interpret and respond to.
+- For example, if you try to open a file and that operation fails because the file doesn’t exist, you might want to create the file instead of terminating the process.
 - Handling Potential Failure with the Result Type in Rust language is defined as having two variants,
    * Ok and
    * Err